esaSPICEservice/QuACK/README.txt

 the original point relative to the shape model surface.
 Later, you can use this file of intermediate results as input for further computations (option -4), which will then be much faster.
+  Input files may also contain generalized longitudes and latitudes (option -l).
+The purpose of this is to enable the creation of traverse or oblique aspects of the QuACK map.
+Generalized longitudes and latitudes written by quack (cf. 1.4.5), can be rotated and fed back into quack.
+Rotation around the z-axis (which means just adding a constant longitude) yields a traverse aspect, any more general rotation yields an oblique aspect.
+For consistency with the quack output, the input is expected to provide with each longitude/latitude pair also as third value the elevation of the original point relative to the QuACK shape model surface.
+The elevation is just propagated to the output, so at can safely be given as 0 if not available.

 1.4  Output